-This system of accounting is divided amidst three stages.
+The double-entry system of accounting is divided into three stages.
 They are as follows:

 Advantages of Double Entry System

-Double-entry system of accounting is systematic approach contributing to various advantages.
+The double-entry system of accounting is a systematic approach contributing to various advantages.
 Some of them are as follows:

-- Entire transactions report: All the transactions of the business, as well as personal operations of proprietor or firm, are recorded in this system.
+- Entire Transactions Report: All the transactions of the business, as well as personal operations of the proprietor or firm, are recorded in this system.

-- Find exact profit or loss: Preparing profit and loss account, which shows the precise position of profit or loss earned by the business during the financial year, becomes more accessible with this system.
+- Find Exact Profit or Loss: Preparing a profit and loss account, which shows the precise position of profit or loss earned by the business during the financial year, becomes more accessible with the double-entry system.

-- Arithmetical accuracy check: Every transaction has double entries; thus, maintaining arithmetical accuracy of transactions gets maintained, which can be checked by preparing a trial balance.
+- Arithmetical Accuracy Checks: Every transaction has double entries and therefore arithmetical accuracy of transactions gets maintained, which can be double-checked later by preparing a trial balance.

-- Control over frauds: Double entry system restricts the fraudulent activities as it is a scientific system of accounting.
+- Control Over Frauds: Double entry system restricts fraudulent activities as it is a scientific system of accounting.

-- Finds the accurate and fair position of financial statement: This system helps to prepare the balance sheet any time during the year to see the actual financial position of the company as and when required.
+- Finds the Accurate and Fair Position of Financial Statement: Double entry system helps in preparing the balance sheet any time during the year to see the actual financial position of the company as and when required.

-- Relative study approach: In this system of accounting, it is feasible to do a comparative study of the statements of previous years with the current year which aids to take necessary actions to achieve the desired results.
+- Relative Study Approach: In this system of accounting, it is feasible to do a comparative study of the statements of previous years with the current year which helps in taking necessary actions to achieve the desired results.

 Disadvantages of Double Entry System

-The following are the disadvantages of Double-entry system:
+Following are some of the disadvantages of this system:

 - This system is quite expensive than the single-entry system.

 - For maintaining this system of accounting, complete knowledge of accounting is essential.